corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/getting-started/get-started.md

     weight: 2000
 section_menu: corda-5-dev-preview
 ---
-This section guides Developers who are new to Corda 5 from setting up Corda through to writing, compiling, and running their first basic CorDapp.
+This section guides Developers who are new to Corda 5 from setting up their development environment through to writing, compiling, and running their first basic CorDapp.

 <!--It includes: